Grog

 Some historical context: The word "grog" originally referred to a mixture of water and rum, which was introduced to the British Royal Navy by Vice Admiral Edward Vernon in 1740.
 This was done to dilute the rum and reduce the risk of drunkenness among sailors.
 Sometimes, citrus juice was added to help prevent scurvy, a common issue for sailors on long voyages.

-But rather than sticking with the traditional Navy version, I’ve opted emulate the fruitier Caribbean versions of grog, which tended to incorporate more fruit juices and spices.
+But I'm going to take Monkey Island’s approach to pirate history and not let historical facts get in the way of a good time.
+Rather than sticking with the traditional Navy version, I’ve opted emulate the fruitier Caribbean versions of grog, which tended to incorporate fruit juices and spices.
 Why?
-Because a) the Caribbean versions just sound better and b) where do pirates come from?
+Because where do pirates come from?
 That's right!
-We aimed for historical accuracy and land somewhere in the ballpark of "Eh, close enough."
+Also, fruit juices are acidic, and we know MI's version of grog is very acidic.
+But we'll just go ahead and skip the industrial solvents.

-My take on Grog includes rum, fresh fruit juices, and a hint of nutmeg—Swashbuckling flavors that pack a real punch, but with none of the more questionable 'extras' from the Scumm Bar.
-The perfect fuel for a long, grueling night of insult sword-fighting!
+So the Geeky Chef take on Grog leans more into tiki territory.
+It includes rum, fresh fruit juices, and a hint of nutmeg.
+Swashbuckling flavors that make this punch pack a real... punch.
+Perfect fuel for a long, grueling night of insult sword-fighting!
+Or just playing with this thing.

 Ingredients: